Vicki Leekx

-Vicki Leekx is a mixtape by British recording artist M.I.A. which was released on 31 December 2010.
-Following the release of her album Maya earlier in 2010, the artist announced via Twitter that she would be releasing a mixtape on the last day of the year, and subsequently made it available free to download.
-It incorporates reworked versions of tracks from Maya and new material and was reported as having been inspired by the 2010 WikiLeaks controversy, although much of its content is not politically inspired.
+Vicki Leekx (stylised as ViCKi LEEKX) is the second mixtape by English recording artist M.I.A.
+It was released on 31 December 2010.
+Following the release of her album Maya earlier in 2010, M.I.A. announced she would be releasing a mixtape on the final day of the year.
+Vicki Leekx incorporates reworked versions of tracks from Maya alongside new material, and was reported as having been inspired by the 2010 WikiLeaks controversy, although much of its content is not politically inspired.

 Background

 M.I.A. released her third album Maya in July 2010 to mixed reviews.
 In early December, she announced on Twitter that she would be following it up with a mixtape to be released on 31 December, stating "vicky leekx [sic] mixtape coming new years eve! layin bad minds to rest 2010!"
-The mixtape was uploaded online from Bangkok, Thailand after she sent it via YouSendIt to a friend, stating "VICKILEEKX up/loaded in BANGKOK! thank u, for being a dope ass people/city. cant seem to leave please kick me out! or i wont go!"
+The mixtape was uploaded online from Bangkok, Thailand, after she sent it via YouSendIt to a friend, stating "VICKILEEKX up/loaded in BANGKOK! thank u, for being a dope ass people/city. cant seem to leave please kick me out! or i wont go!"
 Exclaim! writer Josiah Hughes contended that the latter portion of the message referred to events which had occurred during the year including the album's mixed reviews and her clashes with journalists and former collaborator Diplo.

-Shortly before Christmas, the website vickileekx.com began displaying a countdown to the mixtape's release in the form of animated water rising up a dateline, and on 30 December M.I.A. uploaded a TwitPic showing the track listing and credits.
 Zach Baron, writing for The Village Voice, contended that the singer deliberately chose to release the mixtape at the point in the year when internet traffic is traditionally at its lowest, so as "not to feed the online content machines that chewed her up this year".
+In 2011, M.I.A. shared a demo of the song "27", which she had initially planned to include on Vicki Leekx.
+The song was a tribute to Amy Winehouse, who had recently died and joined the titular club of musicians who have died at that age.